flashxio/FlashX-doc/pages/FlashX-perf.md

 ![Performance of FlashR vs. Spark MLlib](http://flashxio.github.io/FlashX-doc/images/FlashR-perf.png)

 Figure 4.
-The performance of FlashR vs. Spark MLlib in HW2.
+The normalized runtime of FlashR vs. Spark MLlib on a dataset with 1 billion data points and 32 features when running on HW2.

 ![Memory consumption of FlashR vs. Spark MLlib](http://flashxio.github.io/FlashX-doc/images/FlashR-mem.png)

 Figure 5.
-The memory consumption of FlashR vs. Spark MLlib.
+The memory consumption of FlashR vs. Spark MLlib on the dataset with one billion data points.

 ## Scalability of FlashX